Chapters

 Check the net amount is correct

-Once you've saved the pay, the system will calculate the PAYE deduction and display the net amount in the right-hand box that shows the gross pay.
+Once you've saved the pay, the system will calculate the PAYE deduction and display the net amount at the bottom of the employee’s pay summary on the right-hand side that shows the gross pay.

 You can check here that the net amount is correct.

-1. If the net amount needs to be changed, click on the pencil icon and change the gross figure.
+1. If the net amount needs to be changed, click on the pencil icon and change the gross figure until your desired net amount is reached.

 2. Click Ok and then re-save the pay.
 You can amend the amount until it's correct.